aryamanpathak2022/VR_Assignment1_ARYAMAN_IMT2022513/README.md

 This repository contains solutions for two questions (Q1 and Q2) of the assignment.
 -	Q1 Folder
 	-	data/: Contains four images of coins (1.png, 2.png, etc.).
 	-	2_output/: Stores the processed outputs for 2.png.
+Similar folder naming for other input images
 	-	Q1.ipynb and q1.py: Contains the implementation of the solution for Q1.

 -	Q2 Folder
  	-	data/: Includes two example folders (example_1 and example_2) containing images for processing.
 	-	example_1_output/: Stores the processed output images for the first example set.
+Similar folder naming for other input images
 	-	Q2.ipynb and q2.py: Contains the implementation of the solution for Q2.

 Each .ipynb file contains a Jupyter Notebook version of the solution, while the .py script provides the corresponding Python implementation.